cooroo/hackintosh/README.md

       <true/>
   </dict>
   ```
   - `Graphics` Section.
 When Clover detects an Intel iGPU, it automatically enables Intel Injection if the Graphics section doesn't exist in the config.plist.
-We don't need injection to make iGPU works, even worst, we can't boot with injection on. to bypass this, we must explicitly disable injection.
+We don't need injection to make iGPU works, even worse, we can't boot with injection on.
+To bypass this, we must explicitly disable injection.
   ```xml
   <key>Graphics</key>
   <dict>